Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 Carl Gustaf was attached at one point to Charlotte Klingspor, a wealthy Swedish heiress, and was occasionally seen in the company of Margarita of Romania.
 None of Carl Gustaf’s relationships with women appeared to be serious, and the King seemed very happy frequenting clubs with a tight circle of noble and royal friends.
 The Swedish Royal Court suggested that Carl Gustaf, being at the beginning of his reign, was concentrating on his duties rather than finding a wife.

-When once interviewed about the type of woman he wanted to marry, Carl Gustaf stated that he wanted someone he loved, but her rank was unimportant.
+When interviewed about the type of woman he wanted to marry, Carl Gustaf stated that he wanted someone he loved, but her rank was unimportant.
 “She may be a secretary or a government official.
 That does not matter.
 The important thing is love.”
-The King also that he was somewhat traditional when thinking of a role for his future wife, noting that he would prefer her to take care of the home and children.
+The King also he was somewhat traditional when thinking of a role for his future wife, noting that he would prefer her to take care of the home and children.

 As part of her job duties, Silvia was assigned as hostess and guide to several high-profile attendees at the Games.
 One of Silvia’s assigned guests was Carl Gustaf.
 Carl Gustaf asked Silvia for a date on the day they met, and the couple had dinner just a few hours later.
 Carl Gustaf noted several years afterward that he and Silvia simply “clicked” upon their first meeting and had done so ever since that day.